felipetovarhenao/bell-tutorials/public/markdown/07_listfunctions.md

 ---

-Now that you’ve explored list functions, you’re ready to dive into symbols, which are crucial for representing textual data like note names and other musical labels.
+Now that you’ve explored list functions, you’re ready to dive into symbols, which are helpful for structuring _lllls_.